tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

 - **timestamp** - Consensus timestamp of the last closed ledger in UNIX epoch milliseconds.
 - **lcl_seq_no** - Last closed ledger sequence number.
 (Not available in read-only mode.)
 - **lcl_hash** - Last closed ledger hash in hexadecimal.
 (Not available in read-only mode.)
 - **npl_fd** - NPL file descriptor for the current contract invocation.
-Provides a channel sending/receiving messages to other contracts during consensus execution.
+Provides a channel for sending/receiving messages to other contracts during consensus execution.
 (Not available in read-only mode.)
 - **control_fd** - File descriptor for the contract to communicate with HotPocket.
 - **user_in_fd** - File descriptor containing all consensed user inputs.
-- **users** - List of connected users public keys, file descriptors for writing user outputs and their corresponding user input offsets from `user_in_fd`.
+- **users** - List of connected users public keys, file descriptors for writing user outputs, and their corresponding user input offsets from `user_in_fd`.
-- **unl** - Information about list of nodes which participated in consensus (Unique Node List).
+- **unl** - Information about the list of nodes that participated in consensus (Unique Node List).

 ## Control channel

-Control messages are passed between the dapp and HotPocket via the control file descriptor.
+Control messages are passed between the DApp and HotPocket via the control file descriptor.
 This file descriptor can be found in the contract execution context as shown earlier.
-The dapp can send predefined instructions to HotPocket using control messages as follows.
+The DApp can send predefined instructions to HotPocket using control messages as follows.

 ### Changing peers

-dapps can add or remove peers from the HotPocket node by sending the 'peer_changeset' control message.
+DApps can add or remove peers from the HotPocket node by sending the 'peer_changeset' control message.
 After receiving this message, HotPocket will add the peers in the `add` section to the peer list, and remove the peers in the `remove` section from the peer list.

     {
         'type': 'peer_changeset',